So you’re traveling. Across several time zones. With a baby.

 7. Keep things familiar

-Remember to pack baby’s favorite PJs, teddy, blanket, pillow, and so on.
+Remember to pack baby’s favourite PJs, teddy, blanket, pillow, and so on.
 Once baby’s asleep, it will help them to stay that way if their surroundings are similar to the ones they’re used to.
 And if you don’t usually share a bed with your little one, don’t start now.

 Let me just repeat that.